simonmichael/hledger/hledger/hledger.m4.md

     These are the dots in "timedot".
     Spaces are ignored and can be used for grouping/alignment.

-  - one or more letters.
+  - *Added in 1.32* one or more letters.
 These are like dots but they also generate a tag `t:` (short for "type") with the letter as its value, and a separate posting for each of the values.
     This provides a second dimension of categorisation,